-Procedure Stage Responsibility Evidence

-1 Written request: Learner Module/Stage Review

-The learner is required to submit a written Form

-request for a review within 5 working days of

-the issuance of formal assessment results.

-Also, if the learner has opted for a re-check

-before applying for a review, the application

-for a review should be made within 2 working

-days of the learner being issued with the

-outcome of the re-check. (there should be 5

-working days in total from issuing results to

-Review).

-2 Pay fee: Learner Receipt of review fee

-Prior to the review being conducted, the

-learner is required to pay a €50 fee (which is Quality Assurance

-refundable if the module or stage mark is Lead

-changed).

-3 Appointment of assessor: Examinations Officer Communication to

-The College will appoint an assessor who is assessor regarding the

-independent of the initial grading of the Independent assessment under

-assessment to conduct the review.
-Assessor review

-4 Review of assessment: Quality Assurance Report on Review of

-The independent assessor reviews the Lead assessment

-assessment and provides Quality Assurance

-Lead with their assessment.
-This will contain Independent

-their recommendation as to whether the Assessor

-mark should be reviewed up, reviewed down,

-or maintained as is.
-The Quality Assurance

-Lead advises the learner of this outcome and

-of their right to appeal.

-5 Communication to learner: Quality Assurance Communication to

-The College will communicate the outcome of Lead learner of outcome of

-the review to the learner in writing. review

-6 Appeal procedure (if necessary):

-Should the learner not be satisfied with the

-outcome of the re-check, they can escalate

-their query to the appeals committee for a

-fee of €50.
+Procedure Stage Responsibility Evidence 1 Written request: Learner Module/Stage Review The learner is required to submit a written Form request for a review within 5 working days of the issuance of formal assessment results.
+Also, if the learner has opted for a re-check before applying for a review, the application for a review should be made within 2 working days of the learner being issued with the outcome of the re-check. (there should be 5 working days in total from issuing results to Review).
+2 Pay fee: Learner Receipt of review fee Prior to the review being conducted, the learner is required to pay a €50 fee (which is Quality Assurance refundable if the module or stage mark is Lead changed).
+3 Appointment of assessor: Examinations Officer Communication to The College will appoint an assessor who is assessor regarding the independent of the initial grading of the Independent assessment under assessment to conduct the review.
+Assessor review 4 Review of assessment: Quality Assurance Report on Review of The independent assessor reviews the Lead assessment assessment and provides Quality Assurance Lead with their assessment.
+This will contain Independent their recommendation as to whether the Assessor mark should be reviewed up, reviewed down, or maintained as is.
+The Quality Assurance Lead advises the learner of this outcome and of their right to appeal.
+5 Communication to learner: Quality Assurance Communication to The College will communicate the outcome of Lead learner of outcome of - the review to the learner in writing. review 6 Appeal procedure (if necessary): Should the learner not be satisfied with the outcome of the re-check, they can escalate their query to the appeals committee for a fee of €50.

-9.15 Procedure for Appeal
+9.15Procedure for Appeal

-Procedure Stage Responsibility Evidence

-1 Written request: Learner Appeal Application

-The learner is required to submit a written

-request for an appeal within 5 working days

-of notification of the review process.
-This

-request must also include supporting

-evidence for the appeal.

-2 Pay fee: Learner Receipt of appeal fee

-Prior to the appeal being conducted, the

-learner is required to pay a €50 fee (which is

-refundable if the module or stage mark is Quality Assurance

-changed).
-Lead

-3 Interview with Learner Quality Assurance Scheduled interview

-The Appeals Committee will review the Lead with learner

-appeal who has not had any direct

-involvement in the assessment that the

-learner is appealing.
-Appeals Committee

-4 Consideration of Appeal: Appeals Committee Report on Appeal of

-The Appeals Committee shall collectively Assessment

-consider the evidence from stage 1 and 3,

-above, and any other pertinent evidence Independent Minutes of Appeals

-from the Review process.
-Assessor Committee meeting

-The decision of the Appeals Committee shall

-ideally determine each appeal by consensus.

-However, should a consensus not be possible,

-the appeal must be accepted by a margin of

-at least 2:1

-5 Communication to learner: Quality Assurance Communication to

-The College will communicate the outcome of Lead learner of outcome of

-the appeal to the learner in writing. appeal
+Procedure Stage Responsibility Evidence 1 Written request: The learner is required to submit a written request for an appeal within 5 working days of notification of the review process.
+This request must also include supporting evidence for the appeal.
+Learner Appeal Application 2 Pay fee: Prior to the appeal being conducted, the learner is required to pay a €50 fee (which is refundable if the module or stage mark is changed).
+Learner Quality Assurance Lead Receipt of appeal fee 3 Interview with Learner The Appeals Committee will review the appeal who has not had any direct involvement in the assessment that the learner is appealing.
+Quality Assurance Lead Appeals Committee Scheduled interview with learner 4 Consideration of Appeal: The Appeals Committee shall collectively consider the evidence from stage 1 and 3, above, and any other pertinent evidence from the Review process.
+The decision of the Appeals Committee shall ideally determine each appeal by consensus.
+However, should a consensus not be possible, the appeal must be accepted by a margin of at least 2:1 Appeals Committee Independent Assessor Report on Appeal of Assessment Minutes of Appeals Committee meeting 5 Communication to learner: The College will communicate the outcome of the appeal to the learner in writing.
+Quality Assurance Lead Communication to learner of outcome of appeal